 Faculty & Staff

-Originally from Cedar Falls Iowa, Ben has been studying and playing bass at a young age, and has worked with professors at the University of Arkansas in Fort Smith as well as the University o Northern Iowa.
-He has played with a number of groups in the north west region of Arkansas including the Arkansas Philharmonic Orchestra, the UAFS Jazz Band, the UAFS Jazz Cats, the Don Bailey Quartet to name a few.
-Ben has played for musical theater productions in as a pit musician for over twenty five shows over the past few years, as well as recording on several albums with studios such as Sol Studios and Fountain Square House studios.
+Originally from Cedar Falls Iowa, Ben has been studying and playing bass from a young age, and has worked with professors at the University of Arkansas in Fort Smith as well as the University of Northern Iowa.
+He has played with a number of groups in the north west region of Arkansas including SONA, the Arkansas Philharmonic Orchestra, the UAFS Jazz Band, the UAFS Jazz Cats, and the Don Bailey Quartet to name a few.
+Ben has played for musical theater productions in over twenty five shows over the past few years as a pit musician, as well as recording on several albums with studios such as Sol Studios and Fountain Square House studios.

-Ben teaches bass students of all ages and levelers of playing ability on string bass as well as electric bass guitar.
-He specializes in jazz and classical, as well as teaching bassists to be as versatile as possible in their playing.
+Ben teaches students of all ages and levels of playing ability on string bass, bass guitar, and cello.
+He specializes in jazz and classical, as well as encouraging musicians to be as versatile as possible in their playing.

 Dylan Blackwood | Theatre & Dance